jekyll/minima/_posts/2019-11-29-wallpapers.md

 ### Personal Motto

 I made these wallpapers as a reminder to plan out what I want to do, do one thing at a time, and try new things.
 They have now become a personal meme of sorts.
 Watch me ruthlessly prioritize getting Biryani twice a week and eat it with singular focus.
+Typeset in Space Grotesk, one of my current favorite fonts.

 ![Ruthless Prioritization](https://gyanl.com/assets/ruthless.png)
 ###### [Download](https://gyanl.com/assets/ruthless.png?download=true&filename=ruthless.png)